RahulSDeshpande/tyriar.github.io/_posts/2014-02-24-a-gentle-introduction-to-git.md

 As time passes by, the original repository may not end up being the primary repository.
 For example, say Frank wants to modify John's project to suit his needs, but John doesn't want to bring the changes into his repository.
 Provided John's license allows, Frank could clone John's repository and continue working on it as a completely separate project.

-{% include post-image.html class="center-aligned stretch" alt="A forked project" src="/images/2014/02/24/forked-project.svg" %}
+{% include post-image.html class="center-aligned" alt="A forked project" src="/images/2014/02/24/forked-project.svg" %}